-Iran fires missiles at Iraqi bases in retaliation for U.S. strike on commander
+Iran attacks U.S. forces in Iraq in retaliation for killing of commander

 “We’re prepared for any contingency.
 And then we will respond appropriately to whatever they do.”

 Stock markets in Asia fell sharply on news of the rocket attack, while investor safe havens including the Japanese yen and gold shot higher.
+U.S. crude prices surged almost 5% on worries any conflict could cut oil supplies.

+The U.S. Federal Aviation Administration said it would prohibit U.S. civil aviation operators from operating in the airspace over Iraq, Iran, the Gulf and the Gulf of Oman.
+Singapore Airlines had already diverted all flight routes from Iranian airspace.

 Soleimani, a pivotal figure in orchestrating Iran’s long-standing campaign to drive U.S. forces out of Iraq, was also responsible for building up Tehran’s network of proxy armies across the Middle East.